AI Summary of Peer-Reviewed Research

 Research area:Economics, Econometrics and FinanceAviation Industry Analysis and TrendsSustainability

-What the study found: The study found strong public support for more environmentally friendly aircraft and a generally favorable attitude toward environmental responsibility among stakeholder groups in Lebanon's airline industry.
-At the same time, it identified operational barriers that slow approval and implementation of sustainability efforts.
+The study found strong public support for more environmentally friendly aircraft and a generally favorable attitude toward environmental responsibility among stakeholder groups in Lebanon’s airline sector.
+It also found that several barriers, including fuel substitutes, weak regulatory frameworks, and financial instability, delay approval of sustainability efforts.

-What the researchers tested: The researchers used a mixed-method evaluation of Middle East Airlines (MEA), combining passenger and staff surveys with interviews with senior managers and aviation experts.
-The study examined how organizational capacities, contextual hurdles, and environmental awareness relate to the viability of sustainability projects in Lebanon, using the Triple Bottom Line (a framework that considers environmental, social, and economic factors) and Stakeholder Theory.
+The researchers used a mixed-method evaluation of Middle East Airlines (MEA), combining passenger and staff surveys with interviews with senior managers and aviation experts.
+The study examined the potential of sustainable aviation in Lebanon, using the Triple Bottom Line, which looks at environmental, social, and economic performance, and Stakeholder Theory.

 Key points

-• The study found strong public support for more environmentally friendly aircraft in Lebanon.
+• Stakeholders in Lebanon showed strong support for more environmentally friendly aircraft.

-• The study used surveys and interviews focused on Middle East Airlines (MEA).
+• The study examined Middle East Airlines using surveys and interviews.

 Disclosure